 The CEI Know-how Exchange Program (KEP) was established in 2004 as an instrument for co-financing projects fostering the transfer of know-how and best practices from EU to non-EU CEI Member States which are seeking EU integration and alignment to EU standards.
 KEP is mainly financed by Italy and Austria.

-Meetings of the Prime Ministers (this year on 24 November back to back with the yearly conference of the Vienna Economic Forum), Ministers of Foreign Affairs (this year on 03 June back to back with a Western Balkans Conference) as well as other Ministers, Parliamentarians and National Coordinators of the member countries take place on a regular basis.
+Meetings of the Prime Ministers (this year on 24 November back to back with the yearly conference of the Vienna Economic Forum at the summit of the Prime Ministers the attached declaration was adopted), Ministers of Foreign Affairs (this year on 03 June back to back with a Western Balkans Conference) as well as other Ministers, Parliamentarians and National Coordinators of the member countries take place on a regular basis.
 To underline the importance of Vienna as the third Headquarters of the United Nations and seat of a number of other international organizations and to promote the CEI cooperation philosophy the Austrian CEI Presidency invited 18 regional and international organizations on the occasion of the first meeting of the National Coordinators on 24 January in Vienna.
-On 9 October, a CEI seminar is organized on the protection of the rights of minorities. (see attachment).
+The last coordination meeting was held on 21 November – see attached photo.
+On 9 October, a CEI seminar was organized on the protection of the rights of minorities. (see attachment).

 The Vienna Economic Forum is also a strategic CEI partner and will implement most of the economy related activities during the Austrian presidency.